deep-hwan/Next-ts-template/document/en/hooks/README.md

 - useRouteResetQuery: A hook that initializes queryValue to an empty value ("") when the value of queryName does not exist in router.Query.
 It is suitable for query filter functionality

 - useCompressCoded : A hook that provides encoding and decoding of data

+- useTimeout : This is a hook that handles setTimeout

+- useInterval: The hook that handles setInterval